10 Ways to Skirt a Camper: RV Skirting Solutions for Every Budget

-- Hay bales – Used as skirting by some RVers, though it’s not recommended due to risk of fire.
+- Hay bales – Used as skirting by some RVers, though it's not recommended due to the risk of fire.

 Custom RV Skirting

-A custom RV skirting company measures your RV, makes vinyl skirting to those exact specifications, and then installs it for you, either at their shop or on site at your location.
+A custom RV skirting company measures your RV, makes vinyl skirting to those exact specifications, and then installs it for you, either at their shop or on-site at your location.

 Pros of Custom RV Skirting

-- The convenience – Skirting our fifth wheel always took me and my husband at least a full weekend of work, and another full day at least in the spring to take it down and put it away.
+- The convenience – Skirting our 5th wheel always took me and my husband at least a full weekend of work, and another full day at least in the spring to take it down and put it away.
 This would not have been practical if we had needed to move or travel more often.